Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   ```

-## Updating result information
+## Update result information

 To keep the Multi-assistant framework updated about the current progress on voice command processing, voice assistants need to update various types of result information.

-1. When the audio data is translated into text using ASR technology, it is recommended to update partial ASR result to the Multi-assistant framework so that the partial ASR result is displayed as a visual feedback to the user utterance:
+1. When the audio data is translated into text using the ASR technology, it is recommended to update the partial ASR result to the Multi-assistant framework so that the partial ASR result is displayed as a visual feedback to the user utterance:

    ```c
    void